+You must complete the first few weeks assignments on time in order to remain in the class.
 You are not expected to virtually attend class at a specific time each week.
 Instead, you are expected to login to Canvas at least twice a week in order to complete weekly readings and assignments and to participate in course discussion boards.
 You will most likely need to login to Canvas several times a week in order to fully engage in course materials and dialog.
 If you do not complete any work for three consecutive weeks, you will be dropped from the course.